metaplex-foundation/js/README.md

 Please note that this SDK has been re-implemented from scratch and is still in active development.
 This means **some of the core API and interfaces might change from one version to another**.
 However, feel free to use it and provide some early feedback if you wish to contribute to the direction of this project.

+## Changelog

+See the [GitHub Releases page](https://github.com/metaplex-foundation/js/releases) for information about changes and new features in each release.

 ## Installation
 ```sh
 npm install @metaplex-foundation/js @solana/web3.js